 Tina attended Duke University where she received her undergraduate degree in nursing.
 She also has master’s degrees in health administration and in nursing.
 Tina has worked in hospitals, nursing homes, public health, and has practiced as a visiting nurse or managed in home care and hospice for over 20 years.
 Tina also worked at Medicare’s central office (CMS) for four years on Medicare Part A home care and hospice policies and operations as well as serving as the Interim Branch Chief for Medicare Part B. Tina loves policy and the nuances that frame practice and delivery.

 Tina is an international health care consultant, specializing in home care and models of care provided in the community to people at home.
 Tina and her team of specialized consultants have been in business since 2002 and provide services related to the “design and implementation of challenges to providing home and community-based care.”
 In that capacity, they have served over 100 clients throughout the world, clients who represent varying segments of service to home care and/or related products.
 Services include custom presentations, software development, educational services, serving as Team Leader with a team that serves as quality monitors to the OIG, accreditation services, new organizational start-ups, due diligence, feasibility studies, and more.

-Tina has been the editor of three peer-reviewed publications—most recently for Home Healthcare Nurse (now Home Healthcare Now), which she served as the Editor-in-Chief on for eight years.
+Tina has been the editor of three peer-reviewed publications— for Home Healthcare Nurse (now Home Healthcare Now), where she served as the Editor-in-Chief for eight years.
 She is also an Emeritus Editor for Home Healthcare Now.
 Tina also serves on the editorial boards of the Journal of Community Health Nursing and The American Nurse.